Ranagol/simplelogistik/README.md

 <div style="color: #991228">
 <strong>
 Windows Users may experience some issues with file permissions.
-Therefore it's highly recommendet to store the files in the WSL2 Distro File-System.
+Therefore it's highly recommended to store the files in the WSL2 Distro File-System.
 </strong>
 </div>
 <br />